Complex QA and language models hybrid architectures, Survey: Solving with training

 \subsubsection{Knowledge distillation (KD)}

-\citep{boreshbanImprovingQuestionAnswering2021} This technique enables a smaller, more efficient model (student) to be trained to imitate the predictions of a larger, more complex model (teacher), leveraging the knowledge learned by the larger model.
-For a given QA question/answer pair, it not only provides answer but could provide confidence, attention map and activated features.
+\citep{boreshbanImprovingQuestionAnswering2023} enables a smaller, more efficient model (student) to be trained to imitate the predictions of a larger, more complex model (teacher), leveraging the knowledge learned by the larger model.
+For a given QA question/answer pair, it can not only provide answer but rich information like confidence, attention map and activated features.
 The KD can be jointly used with active learning to reduce even more the training examples needed.